Applied and Clinical Psychology BSc (Hons)

 Funding

-Government-backed part time student loans are available to cover the cost of studying this course.
+Government-backed part time student loans are available to cover the cost of studying your online psychology degree.
 These are subject to eligibility and terms and conditions.

 We offer payment by instalments, so you can spread the cost of studying with us.